IITA-AKILIMO/user-portal/wp-content/plugins/kenta-blocks/readme.txt

 ### The Awesome Gutenberg blocks we have

-* **Section** You can add various columns and nested sections.
+* [**Section**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/section-block-kb/) You can add various columns and nested sections.
 In addition, you can insert blocks in each section to create various unique layouts.
 You can also set the background, shadows, etc. for each section and column.
-* **Buttons** Redirect users to your important pages or websites.
+* [**Buttons**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/buttons-block-kb/) Redirect users to your important pages or websites.
-* **Icon** Use 2000+ FontAwesome icons in your website.
+* [**Icon**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/icon-block-kb/) Use 2000+ FontAwesome icons in your website.
 Catch the visitor's eye.
-* **Cover** Core/cover block enhancements, fully customizable backgrounds, shadows, overlay styles and shape divider, and it's useful for create amazing Big Hero.
+* [**Cover**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/cover-block-kb/) Core/cover block enhancements, fully customizable backgrounds, shadows, overlay styles and shape divider, and it's useful for create amazing Big Hero.
-* **Spacer** Add space between blocks to make your design more appealing and cleaner
+* [**Spacer**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/spacer-block-kb/) Add space between blocks to make your design more appealing and cleaner
-* **Heading** Create a customizable title for each section with various markups from H1 to H6, You can also use 1000+ Google fonts.
+* [**Heading**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/heading-block-kb/) Create a customizable title for each section with various markups from H1 to H6, You can also use 1000+ Google fonts.
-* **Paragraph** Create a customizable paragraph width 1000+ Google fonts and multiple setting options.
+* [**Paragraph**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/paragraph-block-kb/) Create a customizable paragraph width 1000+ Google fonts and multiple setting options.
-* **Image** Core/image block enhancements, You can set shadows, borders, border radius and css filters for images.
+* [**Image**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/image-block-kb/) Core/image block enhancements, You can set shadows, borders, border radius and css filters for images.
+* [**Separator**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/separator-block-kb/) Core/separator block enhancements, You can set shadows, style, radius, width, height and color for separator.
-* **Group** Core/group block enhancements, You can set padding, margin, shadows, background, borders and border radius for group.
+* [**Group**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/group-block-kb/) Core/group block enhancements, You can set padding, margin, shadows, background, borders and border radius for group.
-* **Row** Core/row block enhancements, You can set padding, margin, shadows, background, borders and border radius for row.
+* [**Row**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/row-block-kb/) Core/row block enhancements, You can set padding, margin, shadows, background, borders and border radius for row.
-* **Stack** Core/stsack block enhancements, You can set padding, margin, shadows, background, borders and border radius for stack.
+* [**Stack**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/stack-block-kb/) Core/stack block enhancements, You can set padding, margin, shadows, background, borders and border radius for stack.
+* [**Slides**](https://kentatheme.com/docs/kenta-blocks/blocks-guide/slides-block-kb/) Display a carousel with any blocks in the slides, also known as sliders, slick, slideshow.

 == Frequently Asked Questions ==